hbostanchi/Machine_learning_credit_risk/README.md

 You will:

-Oversample the data using the RandomOverSampler and SMOTE algorithms.
+Over sample the data using the RandomOverSampler and SMOTE algorithms.
 Undersample the data using the cluster centroids algorithm.
 Use a combination approach with the SMOTEENN algorithm.
 For each of the above, you’ll: